learn-co-curriculum/dsc-oauth-open-authorization/README.md

 Following example shows a scenario where you may want to access a user's Dropbox account for storing photo/media as a part of the service you provide.

-## OAuth with DropBox
+## OAuth with DropBox for Single-Sign-On (SSO)

+If you've ever used your Facebook or Google account to log in to a 3rd party website or app, then you've used OAuth--OAuth is what makes this sort of **_Single-Sign-On_** or **_SSO_** ability possible.
+To get a feel for how OAuth makes this possible, let's look at a real-world example--giving Dropbox access to the photos app on your phone or computer!

-### Registering the app
+### Registering with OAuth and Using SDKs
-First, we need to register our app with Dropbox.
-This process of registering the app includes choosing which permission our app needs, and specifying an app name etc. After creating and registering the app, we can set up the authorization process in our app.
-The Dropbox SDKs will take care of some of the OAuth 2 process automatically for us.

-### Authorizing users
+Before an application can be used with OAuth, that application must first be _registered_ with OAuth.
+This is a process handled by the team creating the Application itself, and not something we need to worry about as users.
+For instance, in order for the Photo Gallery app on our Macbook to have access to Dropbox, the team behind this software at Apple will have taken the time to register their app, provide the name of it, set the permissions it will need, and other things like that.
+The good news is that in most cases, we don't need to write the actual code that allows our application to interface with the service we're connecting to--major companies usually create **_Software Development Kits_** or **_SDKs_** that we can drop into our application and use as a library to add functionality like SSO with our Facebook account or the ability to access files in our Dropbox account.

+### The OAuth Process

-In order for our app to access our users' Dropbox accounts, we need to have each user authenticate with Dropbox to both verify their identity and give our app permission to access their data on Dropbox.
-So in essence, **our app will access the Dropbox service on behalf of our users.**
+In order for our app to access our users' Dropbox accounts, the following steps need to happen:

+1. A user must authenticate with Dropbox, verifying their identity.
+2. The user must explicitly give app permission to access their Dropbox (you've probably seen these sorts of popups before when connecting apps to one another on your phone).

-Dropbox uses **OAuth 2** specifications.
+One quick techincal note: Dropbox (and most other online services) actually use **OAuth 2** specifications.
 [Details on OAuth2 can be viewed at the official website](https://oauth.net/2/).
+In practice, most people just call it OAuth for short, but there is technically a difference between OAuth and OAuth 2 in terms of how they work and what they can do.

-Once completed by a user, the OAuth process returns an access token to our app.
+Once the user has completed signing in and verifying permissions, the OAuth process returns an **_Access Token_** to our application.

 > **An access token is a special string generated by authorizer that we need to send with each subsequent API request to uniquely identify both the app and the  user.**

+You can think of an access token as a secret code that identifies our HTTP requests as coming from the actual user that has signed in and authenticated themselves.

+For the remainder of this lesson, we'll borrow some example graphics and explanations from Dropbox's amazing [OAuth Guide](https://www.dropbox.com/developers/reference/oauth-guide), which provides a detailed explanation of exactly how OAuth works with Dropbox.
+We're only interested in the broad strokes of this as an example of how it all works, but if you have time, take a look at the full guide--it's quite informative, and very easy to understand!

 Have a look at an example scenario for an Image/gallery app that wants to access its users' Dropbox accounts for accessing or storing new images.